freebasic/fbc/FreeBASIC/readme.txt

       problem as long as there's a recent X11 server installed in the system (at least XFree86 4.3.0 or any X.org version).

-    - If having a working X11 installation is enough to run FreeBASIC gfx programs, it may be not enough to compile them; you may need to install the X11 development libraries from your Linux packages repository.
+    - While having a working X11 installation is enough to run FreeBASIC gfx programs, it may be not enough to compile them; you may need to install the X11 development libraries from your Linux packages repository.

-    - Unicode wide-strings (WSTRING's) with non-ascii character sets can only be displayed in console if the locale is set to an UTF-8 version - most modern distros come with support that and char sets other than latin may work only in xterm.
+    - Unicode wide-strings (WSTRING's) with non-ascii character sets can only be displayed in console if the locale is set to a UTF-8 version - most modern distros support that, but char sets other than latin may work only in xterm.

   o DOS version: